Guide on how to get to the Marble Mountains from Da Nang

 Useful tips when visiting the Marble Mountains from Da Nang

-To make the most of your trip to the Marble Mountains, it’s a good idea to prepare in advance.
+To make the most of your trip to the Marble Mountains from Da Nang, it’s a good idea to prepare in advance.
 While the area is easily accessible and welcoming to tourists, a few small tips can help ensure a smoother, more enjoyable experience.

 - Wear proper walking shoes: You’ll be climbing lots of stone steps and walking across uneven surfaces.
 Sturdy sneakers or hiking shoes are highly recommended over sandals or flip-flops.